cran-task-views/CompositionalData/CompositionalData.md

 Compositional data analysis is an integral part of geostatistics and geochemistry, areas where the methodology found its first successful applications.
-Data sets here often represent proportions of elements, minerals, or isotopes, and are subject to spatial dependencies (see [CRAN Task View: SpatioTemporal](https://cran.r-project.org/view=SpatioTemporal)).
+Data sets here often represent proportions of elements, minerals, or isotopes, and are subject to spatial dependencies (see `r view("SpatioTemporal")`).
 In the case of compositional data, these applications require methods that respect their relative nature while taking into account spatial structures and relationships.